gpresland/csharp-style-guide/README.md

 - `PropertyDescriptor`
 - `HtmlTag`

-The exception being for two-letter acronyms in which both letters are capitalized:
+The exception being for two-letter acronyms in which both letters are capitalized, for example; `IOStream`.

-Example:

-- `IOStream`

 ### camelCasing